-The Supervisory Board is also responsible for approving the Annual Report and choice of auditor, for recommending the admission of new partners and for approving transactions and arrangements outside the ordinary course of business; the Supervisory Board also has the ability to consult partners on any proposed significant change in the form or direction of PwC UK.
-In addition, the Supervisory Board is responsible for the process leading to the election of the firm's chairman and for checking that the policies on partners' remuneration are being properly and fairly applied.
+The Supervisory Board is also responsible for approving the Annual Report, the choice of auditor, for approving the admission of new partners and for approving transactions and arrangements outside the ordinary course of business.
+It also has the ability to consult partners on any proposed significant change in the form or direction of the LLP.